rosafilgueira/EMB_datastreaming/README.md

 docker-compose ps
 ```

-3. Create the 'emb' topic for our application
+3. Create the 'emb' topic for our application.
+Important: we recommend to use ./start_streaming_sensor.sh , which will save you to create the topic manually.
+Nevertheless, here you have the script for creating a topic 'manually'.

 ```
 ./create-topic.sh kafka zookeeper:2181 emb
 ```

-** Note: ./start_streaming_sensor.sh will do the steps 3 + 4 together
+** Note: ./start_streaming_sensor.sh will do the steps 3 + 4.1 together  - Recommended option

-4. Simulation of readings from sensors.
+4. Simulation of readings from sensors (we are going to stream data every 3 seconds but you can change the ratio of streaming).
 Start producing streams to the 'emb' topic - 1 stream per line and file.
 We have added the sensor_id to each line, so we know from which sensor the data is been streamed from.

-* 4.1 Using websevices - Falcon (recommended option):
+* 4.1 Using websevices - Falcon (recommended option) - This option is included inside "start_streaming_sensor.sh".
   In a new terminal start a feeder script POSTing messages to Falcon.
 With -s you can indicate which sensor you want to stream data from.
   We have locally stored data from 'emb3' and 'emb2' sensors.